simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 29 2025 0408 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 30-Feb 01 2025
+Radio Blackout Forecast for Jan 31-Feb 02 2025

-              Jan 30        Jan 31        Feb 01
+              Jan 31        Feb 01        Feb 02
-R1-R2           35%           35%           35%
+R1-R2           45%           50%           60%
-R3 or greater    5%            5%            5%
+R3 or greater    5%            5%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackout events, with a slight chance for R3 (Strong) events, through 01 Feb.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackout events through 01 Feb increasing to likely on 02 Feb.

 ```